evansibok/EvansIbok.ElectronPortfolio/README.md

 # qr-codr
-### An application to read and display information using qr codes
+### An application to read and display information using qr codes built using Vue 3 and Electron

 ## Operating System
 ```